-Valentina Silva (she/her) is a proud Colombian-American actor, singer, and dancer currently based in St. Louis, MO, where she received her BFA in Musical Theatre from the Conservatory of Theatre Arts at Webster University in May of 2021.
+Valentina Silva (she/her) is a proud Colombian-American actor, singer, and dancer, who recently received her BFA in Musical Theatre from the Conservatory of Theatre Arts at Webster University in May of 2021.

 During her time at WebCo, Silva had the opportunity to appear in three MainStage shows, as well as several devised pieces/staged readings of student-written works.
 In March of 2020, she was slated to play Olivia in the collegiate premier of Quiara Alegría Hudes and Erin McKeown's musical Miss You Like Hell.
 However, the production was canceled three weeks before opening as a result of the COVID-19 pandemic.

 A great deal of her free time has been dedicated to the study of aerial dance and flying trapeze.
 The last two summers of Silva’s academic career were spent performing at the Bigfork Summer Playhouse in Bigfork, MT, where she played leading roles and ensemble tracks alike in the tradition of true rotating repertory theatre.
-In recent months, Valentina has delved into the world of virtual theatre, participating in readings of new plays by Latine playwrights with actors all over North America.
+In recent months, Valentina has delved into the world of virtual theatre, participating in readings of new plays by Latiné playwrights alongside actors from all over North America.

 Senior Showcase WebCo Class of 2021